videojs/blog/source/_drafts/Introducing-Video-js-HTTP-Streaming-VHS.md

 And with the changing landscape of video technologies, if a new format comes around and gains popularity, with the addition of a small manifest parser and maybe a few minor code changes, we expect it to play via VHS as well.
 One engine and API for all formats.

 ## Why is VHS included by default in Video.js?

+{% pullquote right %}
+By including VHS by default in Video.js, you no longer have to worry about what browser supports what streaming technology.
+{% endpullquote %}

 Video.js was built to abstract away differences in video APIs and features between web browsers, creating one simple API as close to the web standards as possible, and filling in feature gaps where possible.
 Over time, one area where browsers have diverged is in their support of different media formats.
 Some browsers may support native playback of DASH, others of HLS, and some support neither.